Codependency Therapists in Baltimore, MD

 Online Only

-Do you find yourself lacking boundaries and self-advocacy?
+Do you find yourself lacking boundaries or self-advocacy?
 Are you a people pleaser?
+Prioritizing others’ needs over your own?
 Tired of being walked over?
 Or an anxious person focused on the shoulds?
 Are you ready to find your self-worth and learn to advocate for yourself?
-I can offer a warm but challenging holistic approach to therapy.
-We can find balance in your life and it starts with improving self-esteem and self care.
-We will go at your speed of comfortability with a push from me when necessary as I believe life, as well as change, requires us to be 10% outside of our comfort box.
+I offer a warm but challenging holistic approach to therapy.
+We can find balance in your life and it starts with improving self-esteem and boundaries.
+We will go at your speed of comfortability with a push from me when necessary as I believe life, as well as change, requires us to move outside of our comfort box.

-Do you find yourself lacking boundaries and self-advocacy?
+Do you find yourself lacking boundaries or self-advocacy?
 Are you a people pleaser?
+Prioritizing others’ needs over your own?
 Tired of being walked over?
 Or an anxious person focused on the shoulds?
 Are you ready to find your self-worth and learn to advocate for yourself?
-I can offer a warm but challenging holistic approach to therapy.
-We can find balance in your life and it starts with improving self-esteem and self care.
-We will go at your speed of comfortability with a push from me when necessary as I believe life, as well as change, requires us to be 10% outside of our comfort box.
+I offer a warm but challenging holistic approach to therapy.
+We can find balance in your life and it starts with improving self-esteem and boundaries.
+We will go at your speed of comfortability with a push from me when necessary as I believe life, as well as change, requires us to move outside of our comfort box.

 View